-KEYWORDS: Cerebellum, Fourth ventricle, Tonsillar herniation, Tentorium, Posterior fossa hiari type 1 malformation (CM-1) is a class of congenital disorders that are characterized by a more than 5 mm of cerebellar tonsillar descent from the foramen magnum toward the spinal canal (1,5).
+KEYWORDS: Cerebellum, Fourth ventricle, Tonsillar herniation, Tentorium, Posterior fossa hiari type 1 malformation (CM-1) is a class of congenital disorders that are characterized by a >5-mm cerebellar tonsillar descent from the foramen magnum toward the spinal canal (1,5).
 The clinical presentations of CM-1 malformations may vary due to affected adjacent structures such as the cerebellum, brainstem, or spinal cord (6,7).

-INTRODUCTION
+■ INTRODUCTION